eduMFA/eduMFA/doc/configuration/useridresolvers.rst

  * ``password``
  * ``accountExpires``.

-The above attributes are used for privacyIDEA's normal functionality and are listed in the :ref:`user_details`.
+The above attributes are used for eduMFA's normal functionality and are listed in the :ref:`user_details`.
 However, with a SAML authentication request, the user attributes can be returned. (see :ref:`return_saml_attributes`).
 To return arbitrary attributes from the LDAP You can add additional keys to the